Vantaa prepares to adopt parking subject to a charge

 Vantaa is adopting parking subject to a charge in the centers of Tikkurila, Myyrmäki and Kivistö in stages.

-The first ticket vending machines will appear in November-December, and all the machines are planned to be installed in early 2018.
+Parking subject to a charge will be implemented in stages.
+The ticket vending machines are planned to be installed in January 2018.
 Traffic signs will indicate areas where parking is subject to a charge.

 Parking will be free of charge for the first hour.
 After the first (free-of-charge) hour, the parking fees in the most central places in Tikkurila are €2/h and elsewhere €1/h.
 As a general rule, parking is subject to a charge on weekdays from 7:00 to 19:00 and on Saturdays from 9:00 to 15:00.
 The maximum parking duration in some of the parking lots subject to a charge is four hours.